How to Break Emotional Attachment in a Relationship: 15 Ways

 4. Planned date nights and scheduled calls

-To stop being attached to someone, setting up date nights and scheduling specific hang-out times can help you set up ‘you’ time and ‘relationship’ time.
+To stop being attached to someone, setting up date nights and scheduling specific hang-out times can help you set up “you” time and “relationship” time.

+Since attachment has a lot to do with anxiety about relationships, this is an excellent way to destress.
 There are different types of attachments according to attachment theory.
 Anxiety attachment is the most common one where one is clingy and obsessive.

 6. Disable notifications if you’re getting distracted